 Where is the Wimbledon Queue?

-The Queue forms in Wimbledon Park.
-The only entrance to the Queue is at the Wimbledon Park Road gates and stewards are on duty there 24 hours each day.
+The Queue forms in Wimbledon Park on the opposite side of the road to the Championship grounds.
+The only entrance to the Queue is at the Wimbledon Park Road gate and stewards are on duty there 24 hours each day.

-The nearest tube station is Southfields, on the District line, which is 5 minute’s walk away.
-The first tube in the morning arrives at 6.46 am.
+By public transport the nearest tube station is Southfields, on the District line, which is 5 minute’s walk away.
+The first tube in the morning arrives at Southfields station at 6.46 am.
+Buses run earlier depending on your starting point.

 Where to stay near Wimbledon